veithweilnhammer/veithweilnhammer.github.io/_posts/2024-08-01-psychotherapy.md

 ## Range of Services

 If you’re experiencing a life crisis, stress-related concerns, or deeper mental health issues, **online psychotherapy** can be a flexible and effective solution.
-I provide confidential sessions via **secure video calls**, enabling you to receive support from the comfort of your own space.
+I provide confidential sessions via **secure video calls** in german and english, enabling you to receive support from the comfort of your own space.

 In addition to one-on-one therapy, I also offer:
 - **Group Therapy**: A safe, moderated space where clients can learn from each other’s experiences and practice new skills in a supportive environment.